AustinReese/UsedVehicleSearch/README.md

 View the application [here](https://craigslist-filter.herokuapp.com/).
 (Due to infrequent use, you may need to refresh the page once or twice to allow time to connect to the RDS database)

+You can also browse an older version of the dataset in CSV form [here](https://www.kaggle.com/austinreese/craigslist-carstrucks-data)

 ## Specific Future Implementations

 * Remain on the form page when a search yields no results